-Do you need to lodge one?
+Do low income earners need to lodge a tax return?

 Here are a few common reasons why you might still be required to lodge a return: